 Natalie A. Mello (The Forum on Education Abroad)

 Learn about the new and improved Critical Incident Database as developed by The Forum.
-The CID has been updated to include notations for Clery, Title IX and VAWA incidents and has incorporated the suggestions made by former users.
-A demonstration will be provided before the floor opens to an open discussion about how to best use the CID and how the field can benefit from the data collected.
+The CID is now updated to include notations for Clery, Title IX and VAWA incidents and incorporates the suggestions made by former users.
+After a demonstration, the floor will open to a discussion about how to best use the CID and how the field can benefit from the data collected.

 Study Abroad: An Interactive Code Red Exercise